 Connecticut Sun vs. Atlanta Dream: Betting Trends, Record ATS, Home/Road Splits

-Cheyenne Parker's Atlanta Dream (2-4) host Brionna Jones and the Connecticut Sun (7-2) at Gateway Center Arena on Sunday, June 11.
-The game tips off at 4:00 PM ET.
+Alyssa Thomas' Connecticut Sun (8-2) will host the Atlanta Dream (3-5) at Mohegan Sun Arena on Thursday, June 15.
+The game tips off at 7:00 PM ET.

-Connecticut, led by DeWanna Bonner with 12 points, seven rebounds and three steals, picked up a 94-77 win against Las Vegas in their last outing.
-Jones added 12 points, nine rebounds and three steals.
-With Allisha Gray (17 PTS, 42.9 FG%) contriburing the best performance on the team, Atlanta lost 106-83 against New York.
-Rhyne Howard also added 15 points to the effort.
+In Connecticut's last game, it defeated Atlanta 89-77.
+The Sun were led by Brionna Jones, who finished with 18 points, eight rebounds and two steals, and Thomas, with 17 points, 12 rebounds, eight assists and three steals.
+Atlanta is coming into this game having beat New York 86-79 in their last outing.
+Allisha Gray led the team with 16 points, six rebounds and two steals.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!